What are the risk factors for pancreatic cancer?

 Diabetes: Pancreatic cancer is more common in people with this disease.
 Most of the risk is found in people with type 2 diabetes.
 The reason for this is not known.
 In some patients, the cancer seems to have caused the diabetes (not the other way around).

-Chronic pancreatitis: This is a long-term inflammation of the pancreas.
-It is linked with a slightly higher risk of pancreatic cancer, but most people with this condition do not get pancreatic cancer.
+Chronic pancreatitis: Long-term inflammation of the pancreas is linked with a higher risk of pancreatic cancer.
+Still, most people with this condition do not get pancreatic cancer.
 A small number of cases of chronic pancreatitis appear to be due to a gene mutation (defect).
-People with this form of chronic pancreatitis seem to have a high lifetime risk for getting pancreatic cancer.
+People with this form of chronic pancreatitis seem to have a high lifetime risk of pancreatic cancer.

 Stomach problems: Having too much stomach acid or having bacteria called H. pylori in the stomach may increase the risk of pancreatic cancer.